15 November 2017

-These comments of Olivier's come from a place of growth.
+These comments of Olivier’s come from a place of growth.
 After all, it is almost one and a half years since he completed writing Radikal.
-During this time, he enrolled in LASALLE to pursue a MA in Creative Writing, and he is now almost halfway through the course.
+During this time, he enrolled in LASALLE to pursue a MA in Creative Writing.

-When asked about his experience thus far, Olivier said that he enjoyed how the programme brings together like-minded individuals who have a passion for the literary form.
-Remarking that "writing is actually a very solitary activity", Olivier shared that he looks forward to the constant exchanges with peers, and that the stimulating environment has enabled him to sharpen his writing and command of the English language.
+When asked about his experience, Olivier said that he enjoyed how the programme brings together like-minded individuals who have a passion for the literary form.
+Remarking that “writing is actually a very solitary activity”, Olivier shared that he looked forward to the constant exchanges with peers, and that the stimulating environment has enabled him to sharpen his writing and command of the English language.

 With these writing myths debunked, Olivier learned that writing was not just an innate gift, but rather a craft that can be honed with time and effort.
-In fact, it took Olivier a good thirteen months, numerous drafts, and countless back-and-forths with his beta readers, family, friends and editor before submitting Radikal to publishers in France.
+In fact, it took Olivier a good 13 months, numerous drafts and countless back-and-forths with his beta readers, family, friends and editor before submitting Radikal to publishers in France.

 He further confessed that there was a stage during the second draft, when he was struggling to map out a consistent main character, that he felt like giving up.
 “Hendro’s character journey did not make sense.
 Even though I knew he had to land ‘here’ at this point, I could not find the path to bring him ‘there’.
 I was stuck, and I did not know how to solve this.”